Sir H. N. Reliance Foundation Hospital: History

 The Prime Minister Of India, Narendra Modi, at a ceremony held to rededicate Sir H. N. Reliance Foundation Hospital and Research Centre, in Mumbai on 25 October 2014.
 Mukesh Ambani, Nita Ambani and the then Governor Of Maharashtra, Shri C. Vidyasagar Rao, are also seen.

 Gordhandas Bhagwandas Narottamdas, a physician and social worker, proposed the Harkisan Narottamdas Hospital (also spelt Hurkisondas Nurrotumdas Hospital) to his adoptive mother Zaverben and his aunt Mankunwar, wife of deceased Harkisan Narottamdas Sheth and they agreed and donated the bungalow and funds.
-In 1918, the Lady Willingdon laid the hospital's foundation Lady Willingdon.
+In 1918, the Lady Willingdon, wife of the then Governor of Bombay, laid the hospital's foundation.
 In 1925, the construction was completed and inaugurated by Lesli Wilson, the Governor of Bombay.
 Gordhandas worked there until he died in 1975.

 The hospital was taken over by the Reliance Foundation in 2006.
 The renovation of the heritage building and the building behind it started in 2011.
 After that, It was inaugurated and rededicated by the Indian Prime Minister Narendra Modi on 25 October 2014.